How to transfer a domain from GoDaddy to Porkbun

 - Grab an authorization code (aka EPP key) from GoDaddy.
 This key is a one-use password that allows you to transfer your domain to another registrar, in this case, Porkbun.
 This guide shows you how to get your code.
 GoDaddy will email it to you within 24 hours to the email address listed under your “Administrator” contact.

 Type in your domain to be transferred under Domain Name, then copy the authorization code from your email from GoDaddy and paste it into the Auth Code field.
 Hit Submit.

-Now that you’ve initiated the transfer, it can take up to five business days for it to complete.
-We've received reports from our users that GoDaddy will often expedite transfers out if you contact GoDaddy support once the transfer is in process.
+Now that you’ve initiated the transfer, it can take up to five business days to complete.
+Fortunately for you, GoDaddy usually doesn't make you wait five days.